parseshyam/slack-form/README.md

 ##### 5. `setErrors`

-Slack have error handling but it's not that customizable.
-With `setErrors` you can define your own custom errors as a makrdown texts at each form elements Here keys will be the **"key"** you defined in your actual **form.blocks** array
+Slack has error handling, but it's not that customizable.With setErrors, you can define your custom errors as Markdown texts at each form element.
+Here keys will be the **"key"** you defined in your actual form blocks array.

 ```javascript
 const { setErrors, renderModal } = SlackFormManager.create(form, stateValues);